Signature-Informed Transformer for Asset Allocation: Experiment

+The results, summarized in Table~\ref{main_abl}, underscore the importance of each design choice.
+The most critical element is the decision-focused approach.
+When the Conditional Value-at-Risk ($\CVaR$) loss is replaced with a standard risk-neutral objective (w/o CVaR), the Sharpe Ratio on the 40-asset universe falls from 0.6717 to 0.5691.
+This demonstrates that direct optimization for risk-adjusted outcomes is essential for producing stable allocations that are resilient to tail events.
 The components of the Signature-Informed Self-Attention mechanism prove equally vital.
 Removing the asset-wise attention layer entirely (w/o Asset Attn) severely reduces the model's ability to reason about portfolio structure, causing a steep performance drop (Sharpe of 0.5284).
 Furthermore, removing just the signature-based inductive bias (w/o Financial Bias), i.e.\ reverting to a standard attention mechanism, still leads to significant degradation (Sharpe of 0.6045).
-This confirms that injecting principled geometric knowledge of lead-lag structures (Theorem~\ref{thm:lead-lag-main}) is more effective than forcing the model to learn these relationships from scratch.
+This confirms that injecting principled geometric knowledge of lead-lag structures (Proposition~\ref{thm:lead-lag-main}) is more effective than forcing the model to learn these relationships from scratch.
 Finally, removing the learnable gate $\gamma$ (w/o Gate $\gamma$) is highly detrimental (Sharpe of 0.5251), highlighting that the model must learn to dynamically modulate the influence of these financial priors (Theorem~\ref{thm:attention-deriv}) to adapt to changing market regimes.